Vaadin

 myapplication.removeWindow (mywindow);

-The user can, by default, close a child window by clicking the close button in the upper-right corner of the window.
+The user can, by default, close a sub-window by clicking the close button in the upper-right corner of the window.
 You can disable the button by setting the window as read-only with setReadOnly(true).
 Notice that you could disable the button also by making it invisible in CSS with a "display: none" formatting.
 The problem with such a cosmetic disabling is that a malicious user might re-enable the button and close the window, which might cause problems and possibly be a security hole.
 Setting the window as read-only not only disables the close button on the client side, but also prevents processing the close event on the server side.

 /** Component contains a button that allows opening a window. */